RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 The nonbonded forcefield can also be used in classical simulation if one makes sure the ligand is rigid (all bonds constrained, possibly angles and dihedrals as well).
 See next section below: **write_nonbonded_FF_for_ligand**

-The second option (full forcefield) is generally better and is required if one wants to perform classical simulations where the molecule is flexible.
+The second option (full forcefield) is generally better and is required if one wants to perform classical MM simulations where the molecule is flexible.
 ASH features a function (**small_molecule_parameterizer**) that allows one to expedite this process with the help of the `openmm-forcefields <https://github.com/openmm/openmmforcefields>`_, that provides a convenient way of getting forcefield parameters from the `GAFF <https://ambermd.org/antechamber/gaff.html>`_ and `OpenFF <https://openforcefield.org>`_ projects.
 The limitation is that this option is primarily available for organic or drug-like molecules.